The 30 Best Museums In Holland (Suggested By Locals)

 Address: Westermarkt 20, 1016 DK Amsterdam

-The Anne Frank House is where Anne and her family hid from the Nazis during the Second World War.
-It was a humbling experience to walk through the famous door into the annex and discover how small it was.
-Anne and her family hid in this tiny house for years and had to stay silent for long periods to avoid detection and deportation to the concentration camps.
+Anne Frank and her family hid from the Nazis in the Anne Frank House during the Second World War.
+Walking through the famous door into the annex was humbling, especially seeing its small size.
+Anne and her family hid in this tiny house for years and had to stay silent to avoid detection and deportation to the concentration camps.

 The Anne Frank House is a homage to this brave little girl and the Jews who perished in the Nazi concentration camps.
-Anne gave a human face to this horrible episode in European history to understand that we are, first and foremost, humans.
+Anne’s story humanizes this tragic period in European history, reminding us of our shared humanity.
 I highly recommend visiting this beautiful museum, even though it may be heartbreaking.

 5. Amsterdam, Royal Palace